Non-Perturbative Constraints on Light Sparticles from Properties of the RG Flow

 $\bullet$ The authors in \CsakiFH\ considered embedding stops and Higgses as emergent degrees of freedom in SQCD with $N_f=3N_c/2$.
 They added precisely the deformation \SUVSQCDbd\ to the UV Lagrangian.\foot{In their phenomenological construction, the authors of \CsakiFH\ also considered adding various relevant deformations (and Yukawa terms which become relevant at finite gauge coupling) to the UV theory in order to eliminate exotics and generate the symmetry-breaking required for phenomenology.
-By applying the results of \refs{\ArkaniHamedWC,\LutyQC,\AbelWV}, these deformations are implicitly considered as perturbations of the underlying strong dynamics.} Treating the first two generations of matter as SQCD singlet spectators that receive UV soft masses comparable to those of the UV \lq\lq ancestors" of the third generation (and Higgs sector), the IR soft masses of the third generation (and Higgs sector) are then suppressed (logarithmically) with respect to the masses of the first two by the SQCD dynamics.
+By applying the results of \refs{\ArkaniHamedWC,\LutyQC,\AbelWV}, these deformations are implicitly considered as perturbations of the underlying strong dynamics.} Treating the first two generations of matter as SQCD singlet spectators that receive UV soft masses comparable to those of the UV \lq\lq ancestors" of the third generation (and Higgs sector), the IR soft masses of the third generation (and Higgs sector) are then suppressed (logarithmically) with respect to the masses of the first two by the SQCD dynamics (one must also ensure that the transition scale between the IR and UV dynamics is sufficiently low so that perturbative SSM corrections to the Higgs and third generation scalar masses don't destabilize the pattern of soft masses arising from the strong dynamics).
 We can now describe the basic idea the authors advocated in our language: assuming the existence of a conformal window with no accidental symmetries (as in SQCD), a soft mass related to $U_{\rm vis}^{UV}$ flows to zero in the deep IR as a power law.
 Assuming there is a non-trivial boundary to the conformal window where a calculable free theory emerges (as in SQCD), it is natural to assume by continuity that $U_{\rm vis}^{UV}$ flows to zero there.
 Thinking along these lines, it might also be of interest to try to find such a boundary where the power law suppression remains even in the free theory (although this is somewhat in tension with the necessity of having non-trivial Yukawa couplings).